Are you searching for the best BMX street bikes?

 4. Check and Adjust the Chain

-Ensure the chain has the proper tension.
 Make it tight, but not too tight.
 Still, you want it more loose in case you’re doing (or plan to learn) crankflips.

 For this, you’ll need a BMX chain breaker tool.

-Plus, esure the chain is properly aligned.
+Plus, ensure the chain is properly aligned.

 5. Regular Inspections